You can deduct the interest that you pay on your mortgage loan if the loan meets IRS mortgage requirements.

 Mortgage balance limitations

-If you are married and file a separate return from your spouse, then the limitation decreases to $500,000.
+If you are married and file a separate return from your spouse, then the limitation is cut in half.
 These limits are cumulative for all of your mortgage debt on both homes.
-For example, if you are single and have a mortgage on your main home for $800,000, plus a mortgage on your summer home for $400,000, you would only be able to deduct the interest on the first $1 million, even though both loans are each under the $1,000,000 limit.
+For example, if you are single and have a mortgage on your main home for $800,000, plus a mortgage on your summer home for $400,000, you would only be able to deduct the interest on the first $1 million, even though both loans are each under the $1,000,000 limit for tax years prior to 2018.

 Including mortgage points